AlanZhangUCSC/lab_notebook/README.md

   England/ALDP-A6E6AA/2020|OB982816.1|2020-10-15   0.9975659229  61.7590675371
 ```

 It seems like 200K sample has a little bit more sequencing error because of its large size.
+Nevertheless, it also seems
+that all the top ranked node scores are `MILK`'s close relatives, as they are all sequenced from England with very close
-I think I will actually also
-regularize the scores using coverage.
-I cannot use the existing kminmer overlap coefficient because a kminmer is
+dates to each other.
+I think I will actually also regularize the scores using coverage.
+I cannot use the existing
-considered covered as long it's in the read sample.
-To regularize, a kminmer should only be considered covered if it's
+kminmer overlap coefficient because a kminmer is considered covered as long it's in the read sample.
+For the purose of
-present in a read that has maximum parsimony at that node.
+regularization, a kminmer should only be considered covered if it's present in a read that has maximum parsimony at that
+node.
 Hope that makes sense.....

+## 9/26/2025

+Today I will come up with and develop a way to calculate the kminmer coverage.
+I will do a second light-weight tree
+traversal to dynamically calculate it.

+I will put the kminmer coverage function in `ThreadsManager` for now.

+## 9/29/2025

+I added a `computeKminmerCoverage()` function in `ThreadsManger` class.
+This function will only count a k-min-mer being
+covered at a node when it has at least one read that has a maximum score with the node.
+It's quite difficult to engineer
+a way to efficiently do this.
+Nevertheless, it seems like this coverage actually doesn't differ from the overlap
+coefficient too much.
+I think I will hold off this approach for now.

+For book-keeping purpose, `computeKminmerCoverage()` is implemented in commit:
+`2e18748a0f23ee7ec69b2630985c5a9458e78837`

+## 9/30/2025

+### Meeting with Yatish, Russ, and Alex was fruitful.

+Here are some keypoints from it:
+* PanMAMA's runtime is actually not bad and quite similar to WEPP
+* Yatish ~~suggested~~ mentioned the option of alternative scoring and deconvolution method.
+  * They tried both EM and Freyja and found that Freyja consistently performed better than EM.
+  * Alternative deconlution method might allow us to avoid chaining.
+* Can pre-filter the probable haplotypes (like the current overlap coeffcient method), then **condense the tree for only
+  the selected nodes**
+  * Still perform score update but on a much smaller scale.
+* Can group reads by their initial mapping position on the root (or even pseudo-root) node, then "build" smaller trees,
+each representing a contiguous small section of the genome on which the read group maps to.

+Russ and Yatish think that I'd be solid if I can improve my performance by 5-10X.

+I will first try to make a subtree that contains only nodes that have mutations relevent to my read sample.
+I created
+a new branch `mgsr-optimization` and will work from there.

+I need an efficient way to collapse the k-min-mer mutations if I want to collapse the nodes.
+To do
+this, I think I need the indexed seed insertions, deletions, and substitutions to be stored together instead of

+separately.
+I would also need to sort them by their positions.
+I will start with that.

+## 10/1/2025

+### Modifying structure of seed updates in panMAMA index

+I finally finished this update.
+Now I'm storing a single `seedDeltas<SeedDelta>` list per node in the index.
+Each
+`SeedDelta` contains the `seedIndex` and `isDeleted`.
+This list is sorted by the `startPos` of `seedInfos[seedIndex]`.
+This way, I know that if two consecutive `SeedDeltas` have the same `startPos`, they are substitutions.
+As before, this
+allows me to backtrack the reference kminmers using the same index...

+### I just realized that I also need an efficient way to collapse the gapMap changes...

+This is a bit trickier because my current implementation requires that my `coordDeltas` at node to be processed
+sequentially as indexed.
+This means that I cannot just sort them to make the collapse easy.
+I might need to change how
+gaps are represented or updated...

+During building, a `gapRunUpdates` vector was processed to produce the `coordDeltas` vector.
+I didn't use
+`gapRunUpdates` directly for the index because I want to leave the messy computing in indexing so that I can just apply
+the `gapMap` changes according to `coordDeltas`.
+Unlike `coordDeltas`, `gapRunUpdates` doesn't need to be processed in a
+specific order.
+To be able to collapse the nodes, I might have to store `gapRunUpdates` in the index instead.
+I don't
+think the performance will be impacted more than trivially.

+## 10/2/2025

+### Switching from `coordDeltas` to `gapRunDeltas`

+I just implemented the new gapMap update, see [10/1/2025](#1012025).
+Everything seems to be working correctly.

+### Finally I can start working on collapsing the nodes.

+I implemented a `MgsrLiteTree` class and a `MgsrLiteNode` class for better organization of the panMAMA index data.

+Now `MgsrLiteTree` owns the `seedInfos` instead of `ThreadsManger` or `mgsrPlacer`.
+And `MgsrLiteNodes` own
+their respective indexed seed updates, including `seedDeltas`, `gapRunDeltas`, and `invertedBlocks`, in MgsrLiteTree.

+This will set up a better code structure for collaping the tree for optimization.